 There are restrictions on redemptions Alternative Investments valued at NAV.
-JSSA had invested in a fund that permits redemptions as of the last calendar day of each month, provided written notice is received by the 11th day of the calendar month of the redemption.
-Another fund allows for redemptions to be processed by the following business day, while another allows redemptions on a quarterly basis.
+JSSA had invested in a fund that permits redemptions on a monthly basis.
+Another fund allows for redemptions to be processed by the following business day, while another allows redemptions on a semi-annual.

-Note 13 - Concentration of credit risk
+Note 12 - Concentration of credit risk

 JSSA maintained balances in its cash, cash equivalents and short-term investments that, at times, exceed Federal Deposit Insurance Corporation ("FDIC") limits.
-At June 30, 2019, JSSA had uninsured deposits totaling approximately \$1,309,000 in excess of FDIC limits.
+At June 30, 2020, JSSA had uninsured deposits totaling approximately \$7,346,000 in excess of FDIC limits.

-Note 14 - Line of credit
+Note 13 - Line of credit

 In June 2015, JSSA entered into a portfolio loan agreement and obtained a secured line of credit with no stated expiration date.
 The amount available for borrowing is based on the portfolio balance.
-As of June 30, 2019, \$19,969,000 was the maximum available for borrowing.
+As of June 30, 2020 and 2019, \$19,969,000 was the maximum available for borrowing.
 The line of credit had a variable interest rate of LIBOR rate plus 1.25%.
 Interest is to be paid monthly based on the outstanding balance.
 The line of credit is secured by JSSA's investment holdings in its portfolio held with the lender.
 Internally, the Board of Directors initially restricted the use of the line of credit to fund the liability associated with the settlement of the defined benefit plan.
 During the year ended June 30, 2018, the Board of Directors expanded the use of the line of credit to cover cash flow needs related to the capital construction project.
-During the year ended June 30, 2017, JSSA drew \$6,971,017 to fund the settlement of the defined benefit plan and for the year ended June 30, 2018, JSSA drew down \$2,675,000, related to the capital construction project.
-The amount outstanding on the line of credit was \$7,206,399 at June 30, 2019.
-Interest expense for the year ended June 30, 2019 was \$332,385.
+During the year ended June 30, 2018, drew \$6,971,017 to fund the settlement of the defined benefit plan and for the year ended June 30, 2018, JSSA drew down \$2,675,000, related to the capital construction project.
+The amount outstanding on the line of credit was \$6,409,750 and \$7,206,399 at June 30, 2020 and 2019, respectively.
+Interest expense was \$195,754 and \$332,385 for the years ended June 30, 2020 and 2019, respectively.

-Note 15 - Letter of credit
+Note 14 - Letter of credit

-JSSA has a \$117,767 letter of credit for the benefit of the State of Maryland for potential unemployment claims.
-The letter of credit is secured by deposit accounts maintained with the lender, and other assets, and has an expiration date of September 30, 2020.
+JSSA has a \$149,343 letter of credit for the benefit of the State of Maryland for potential unemployment claims.
+The letter of credit is secured by deposit accounts maintained with the lender, and other assets, and has an expiration date of September 30, 2022.